pudding-fox/FoxTunes/README.md

 * **MetaDataEditor** - A simple batch mode tag editor.
 Can embed artwork.
 * **MetaDataViewer** - A simple meta data viewer.
 * **Minidisc** - Write physical minidiscs using a compatible netmd device.
-  * Uses the MD.Net library: https://github.com/aidan-g/MD.Net
 * **MOD** - Play various mod music formats.
 * **ParametricEqualizer** - A ten band parametric equalizer with EQ presets easily modifiable and addable (TEXT files).
 * **Ratings** - 1-5 based star rating system with several controls for viewing and editing.
-* **ReplayGain** - Calculate and utilize replay gain meta data for tracks and albums: https://github.com/aidan-g/BASS_REPLAY_GAIN
+* **ReplayGain** - Calculate and utilize replay gain meta data for tracks and albums.
   * Can calculate on demand (per track) if you don't mind waiting a moment for playback.
 * **Resampler** - SOXR based high quality configurable resampler.
-Can perform up/down sampling: https://github.com/aidan-g/BASS_SOX
+Can perform up/down sampling.
 * **Snapping** - Enable winamp like window snapping.
 * **Visualizations** - Visualizations: Spectrum, Peak Meter, Oscilloscope and Spectrogram.
 * **SQLite** - Use SQLite for database functions.